vyca2017/content/content/tutorials/clients/calling-the-api-from-a-function-with-request.md

 path: /docs/tutorials/calling-the-api-with-request
 layout: TUTORIAL
 preview: calling-api-icon.png
-description: Send queries and mutations to the GraphQL client APIs from a webtask using plain http requests.
+description: Send queries and mutations to the GraphQL client APIs from a Function using plain http requests.
 tags:
   - functions
   - mutation-callbacks